Working time directive, 11 hours rule and 48 hours rule. What is what?

-Some of them are formalised in EU’s working time directive.
+Some of them are formalised in the EU’s working time directive.

 The working time directive ensures minimum standards within all European countries and contains rules such as the 11 hours rule/rest period, the 48 hours rule and rules about breaks and vacation.

-We provide you with an overview of the most important things you need to know here.
+We provide an overview of the most important things you need to know here.

 11 hours rule secures the employees’ spare time